kobolabs/epub-spec/README.md

 As of 2017 Kobo's reading platforms all support font obfuscation.
 This was not previously the case but Kobo's CMS can now process the embedded fonts and decryption keys and the fonts will display as intended on eInk, Desktop, Android, iOS and Windows.

 ### Embedded Fonts Can Be Selected By Users
 When opening a new book, the font that displays is the one chosen by the user for their previous open book.
-For an embedded font, users can select “Document Default” or “Publisher Default” from the font options.
+For an embedded font, users can select "Document Default" or "Publisher Default" from the font options.
 The exception is FXL content for which users cannot choose their font.
 Fonts in FXL content are determined by the CSS in the ePub.

 If the reading experience of a book requires that the embedded font be used, consider adding a note to the front matter.
-Instruct the user to select the “Publisher Default” font option.
+Instruct the user to select the "Publisher Default" font option.

 **To avoid text-positioning errors**, seriously consider embedding and specifying fonts in the CSS for all Fixed Layout ePubs.
 If fonts are not embedded and specified, the reading platform falls back to different default fonts depending on the system.
 This can lead to unexpected text reflow and element-sizing issues.
 Fixed Layout files that use the default fonts should be tested extensively on Kobo’s reading platforms.